WCKL (FM): WSDM

 In 1968, the station began airing a nighttime progressive rock program called Underground Den on weekends.
 In early 1971, WSDM began to mix rock music with its light jazz.
 The station positioned itself as "jazzed up rock".
 Ownership of the station was transferred to Phil Chess effective October 22, 1971.
 Phil Chess' son, Terry Chess, was general manager.
 In 1972, WSDM's transmitter was moved to the John Hancock Center.
-Cindy Morgan was a DJ on the station in the 1970s.
+Actress Cindy Morgan was a DJ on the station in the 1970s.